-The 2006 International Fire Code and Appendices A – Board of Appeals, B – Fire Flow Requirements for Buildings, C –Fire Hydrant Locations And Distribution, and D – Fire Apparatus Access Roads are adopted by reference and are made a part of this Code.
-Appendices E – Hazard Categories, F – Hazard Ranking, and G – Cryogenic Fluids-Weight and Volume Equivalents are included as guides.
+The 2012 International Fire Code and Appendices B – Fire-Flow Requirements for Buildings, C –Fire Hydrant Locations and Distribution, D – Fire Apparatus Access Roads are adopted as amended, by reference and are made a part of this Code.
+Appendices A – Board of Appeals, E – Hazard Categories, F – Hazard Ranking, G – Cryogenic Fluids-Weight and Volume Equivalents are included as guides.
 The language hereinafter is in addition to the language in the published codes and Appendices.

 Notwithstanding Sections 108.1, 108.2, and 108.3, a person may seek a review of the application and interpretation of this Code, first to the Fire Chief and then the City Manager.
 A written appeal shall be filed with the Fire Chief, who shall render a determination within fourteen (14) days from the receipt of the appeal.
 If the written appeal fails to contain the necessary specificity to make a determination, this time period may be extended.
 If no decision is made by the Fire Chief within the time period, or if the appellant desires further review, a written appeal may be made to the City Manager.
 The City Manager shall render a decision within twenty-one (21) days of receiving the written appeal.
 The Fire Chief and City Manager have the authority to interpret this Code and shall, with reasonable diligence, determine whether the requirements imposed constitute a fair administration of this Code.

 SECTION 503.2.1 Fire apparatus access roads dimensions of fire access roads.